krzemienski/awesome-from-stars/README.md

 * [eliapasquali/power-profile-switcher](https://github.com/eliapasquali/power-profile-switcher): Gnome extension to automatically switch between power profiles based on power supply.
 * [Powerlevel9k/powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k): Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.
 * [PPHubApp/PPHub-Feedback](https://github.com/PPHubApp/PPHub-Feedback): This repository is used to collect user feedback from PPHub (GitHub third-party client) - 此仓库用于收集PPHub(GitHub第三方客户端)的用户反馈信息
+* [coldteadotai/pr-lens](https://github.com/coldteadotai/pr-lens): Review code 100X faster.
+Lens draws every PR as animated architecture and data-flow walkthroughs, inside the pull request itself.
+Use it as a GitHub App, GitHub Action, CLI, or a skill for your coding agent
 * [TCM-Course-Resources/Practical-Ethical-Hacking-Resources](https://github.com/TCM-Course-Resources/Practical-Ethical-Hacking-Resources): Compilation of Resources from TCM's Practical Ethical Hacking Udemy Course
 * [dabeaz-course/practical-python](https://github.com/dabeaz-course/practical-python): Practical Python Programming (course by @dabeaz)
 * [dredozubov/prd-generator](https://github.com/dredozubov/prd-generator): Claude Code plugin to generate comprehensive Product Requirements Documents (PRDs)